28 synthetic drugs legally available

 The ministry estimated that more than 1000 sites were selling synthetic drugs prior the introduction of the act, but since then, Dr Jessamine said, the ministry has approved licenses to fewer than 150 retailers.

-Next story in National: No Cup racing on Sunday
+Next story in New Zealand: No Cup racing on Sunday

 Copyright © 2013, Radio New Zealand